bwer432/cultivate-cloud/_index.md

 ---
-title: "Cultivate Cloud"
+title: "AWS Demos"
 chapter: true
 weight: 1
 ---

-# Cultivate Cloud
+# AWS Demos

-Welcome to *Cultivate Cloud*,
+Welcome to *AWSdemos.net*,
 a collection of resources to help cultivate cloud computing development and deployment.